 Relationship with Socrates

-A key element of Plato’s writings is his frequent references to Socrates.
-Socrates appears in most of Plato’s writings, and it is clear that Socrates and his Socratic dialogues had a big influence on the young Plato.
+Socrates appears in most of Plato’s writings, and it is clear that Socrates and his Socratic dialogues had a big influence on Plato’s own writing and style of teaching.

 However, Plato was not merely transcribing the words of Socrates; he was also using his own interpretations and ideas to those which he learned from him.